iPhone XS Max for much less? Honor 8X wants to be your 6.5-inch budget alternative

 Phones by Huawei and its Honor sub-brand won't sell in the US, given the US government's stance on the Chinese company's products.
 But that exclusion hasn't hurt Huawei so far.
 On the contrary, the Chinese brand's sales have surged to make it the world's second largest phone-maker, behind Samsung, knocking Apple (the most profitable phone-maker) into third.

-If the Honor 8X's design looks familiar, you may recall the Huawei Nova 3i ($310 at Amazon), which has a similar design, though it has a slightly smaller display at 6.3 inches.
+If the Honor 8X's design looks familiar, you may recall the Huawei Nova 3i, which has a similar design, though it has a slightly smaller display at 6.3 inches.

 For those who think a 6.5-inch screen isn't enough, there's also a bigger version, the Honor 8X Max, which has a whopping 7.1-inch panel.
 Inside, there's a Kirin 710 processor for the 8X, while the 8X Max uses Qualcomm's Snapdragon 636 processor.